-Stella Bruno Investigates is a series of quick reads – books designed to be read in one sitting.
+Stella Bruno Investigates is a series of six books telling seven stories.

 They’re stories designed to be consumed in one irresistible gulp.
 The kind you can read on the way to work or before you go to sleep.
 Something addictive to distract you while you wait in line.
 Intriguing mysteries to enjoy on the train, in the car, or on a flight for less than the price of a Starbucks coffee, with ten times the kick.